jkatsos/intro-to-prometheus-and-grafana-cloud-metrics/breakout-2-doing-more-with-metrics.md

 ## Pop Quiz
-What query would you use to find the Prometheus build info?

-How many time series does this Prometheus server have?
+What algorithm does Grafana Forecasting use?

 ## End of second breakout.
 Stop here!